Nacht-Reiter/ParkingBSA/README.md

 # ParkingBSA

-This is console parking simulator
+This is console parking simulator.

-Use Arrows and Enter for navigation
+Use Arrows and Enter for navigation.